runabrandes/pp5-elegant-essentials/TESTING.md

 ### USER STORY: Footer

 Description:
-- A footer is on display to the user across all pages
+- A footer is on display to the user across selected pages

 Steps:
-1. View all pages
+1. View selected pages
 2. Check footer is on display

 Expected: